tbroyer/gradle-apt-plugin/README.md

 ## Usage with IDEs

+IDE configuration is provided on a best-effort basis.

+### Eclipse

+When the `eclipse` plugin is applied, the `eclipse` task will auto-configure the generated files to enable annotation processing in Eclipse.

+When using Buildship, you'll have to manually run the `eclipseJdtApt` and `eclipseFactorypath` tasks to generate the Eclipse configuration files, then manually enable annotation processing: in the project properties → Java Compiler → Annotation Processing, check `Enable Annotation Processing`.

+In any case, the `eclipse` plugin has to be applied to the project.

+### IntelliJ IDEA

-When the `idea` or `eclipse` plugins are applied, the `idea` and `eclipse` tasks will auto-configure the generated files to enable annotation processing in the corresponding IDE.
+When the `idea` plugin is applied, the `idea` task will auto-configure the generated files to enable annotation processing in intelliJ IDEA.

 When using the Gradle integration in IntelliJ IDEA however, rather than the `idea` task, you'll have to manually enable annotation processing: in Settings… → Build, Execution, Deployment → Compiler → Annotation Processors, check `Enable annotation processing` and `Obtain processors from project classpath`.
 To mimic the Gradle behavior and generated files behavior, you can configure the production and test sources directories to `build/generated/source/apt/main` and `build/generated/source/apt/test` respectively and choose to `Store generated sources relative to:` `Module content root`.

+Note that starting with IntelliJ IDEA 2016.1, you'll have to uncheck `Create separate module per source set` when importing the project.

+In any case, the `idea` plugin has to be applied to the project.